NCAR/DART/models/wrf/tutorial/README.rst

 Non-Surface Specific Humidity (e.g. RADIOSONDE_SPECIFIC_HUMIDITY)
 -----------------------------------------------------------------

-Specific humidity observations require (water) vapor mixing ratio (QVAPOR) for the forward operator.
+Specific humidity observations require the (water) vapor mixing ratio (QVAPOR) for the forward operator.
 Although specific humidity and vapor mixing ratio are nearly identical, especially in dry air, they are actually two distinct physical properties -- the ratio of water mass to total air mass versus ratio of water vapor mass to dry air mass respectively.
 Therefore the forward operator